House-sitter tips for a successful application

-Home-owners have very clear expectations of house-sitters
+Home and pet owners have very clear expectations of house-sitters

 - Building a relationship of trust with house-sitters they can rely on